mark-hahn/basecamp/README.md

 - `stream` also provides data as in the `data` option, but it is a stream instead of an object.
 The content type and length will usually need to be provided in the headers option.

 - `file` is a path to a file.
 When present the contents of the file are sent as the body.
-The content-length header is automatically set.
-The content-type is not set and will usually need to be provided in the headers option.
+If the content length `headers` option is not set it will be set for you.
+The content type is not set and will usually need to be provided.

 If you are only using the `op` property then you can use that string value for the `options` param instead of an object.